K0l4s/castify/README.md

 # CASTIFY - PODCAST SOCIAL MEDIA PLATFORM
 ## Project Introduction
 ### I. Description
 Castify is an innovative social platform designed exclusively for podcast enthusiasts.
-Whether you're a passionate listener or a creative podcaster, Blankcil offers a dynamic space to connect, share, and engage with a like-minded community.
+Whether you're a passionate listener or a creative podcaster, Castify offers a dynamic space to connect, share, and engage with a like-minded community.

 > ROLE: ADMIN, CREATOR, GUEST